ManoShu/BareDev/README.md

 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-# WARNING: NOT GUARANTEED TO BE WORKING YET

-## PCBs have been ordered, when they arrive and complete functionality is confirmed, then use it away.
+# PCBs have been received and confirmed working, will upload the QMK files soon
 # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 # BareDev - A small, yet resourceful keyboard